07CalC/cook/README.md

 - ⚙️ Easily extendable for any language
 - 📦 Define per-project tasks with recipes.lua
 - 🧠 Smart filetype-to-runner resolution
+- 📋 `:Coop` mode for Competitive Programming
+- ❗ Tasks starting with `!` run as native Vim commands — useful for plugins like `cmake-tools.nvim`
 - 💡 Minimal setup, pure Lua

 ---